jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 Alzheimer’s disease (AD) is a neurodegenerative disease characterised by memory impairment and cognitive decline.
-It is one of the most prevalent neurodegenerative diseases, estimated to have affected 32 million people globally in 2022.
-Unfortunately, there's no cure for AD, leaving current treatment processes to revolve around delaying the onset of cognitive symptoms [6].
-Early diagnosis of AD is therefore imperative for early treatment and improving patient outcomes.
-However, this is difficult due to the lack of clarity into the characteristics and patterns relating to the pathogenesis of AD [1].
+It is one of the most prevalent neurodegenerative diseases, typically affecting people over the age of 65.
+Unfortunately, there's no current cure for AD, leaving current  treatment processes revolve around delaying the onset of symptoms.
+So, it's pretty important to detect the presence of the disease as soon possible.
+But this is hard.
+The underlying factors which cause the disease is complex and still not very well understood. of AD [1].